 SSPP section 3.3 describes the major equipment and facilities of the Metrorail system along with the organization responsible for performing facility and equipment maintenance and maintenance audits and inspections.
 Each responsible organization maintains its maintenance and inspection manuals for each facility and all equipment.
-Preventive maintenance inspections (PMIs) are performed in accordance with manufacturers' requirements.
+Preventive maintenance inspections (PMIs) are performed in accordance with manufacturers' requirements as applicable or defined by WMATA Engineering.
 Checklists are used to perform the PMIs.
+QAAW conduct periodic maintenance audits of facilities and equipment, utilizing checklists, in accordance with the WMATA Quality Manual (QAAW-1 rev3).

-CQAL and QAAW conduct periodic maintenance audits of facilities and equipment, utilizing checklists, in accordance with the WMATA Quality Assurance Program Manual.
+CQAL conducts periodic mainte4nance maintenance audits of BUS facilities and equipment, utilizing checklists, in accordance with the WMATA Quality Assuracne Program Manual (CQAL 1).
 PMI schedules and the resultant data are maintained and tracked in the MAXIMO database for all facilities and equipment.
 QAAW tracks and analyzes data to monitor trends to ensure quality and reliability of equipment and facilities.
-Reports are prepared and provided to TIES managers to identify the need for improvements in maintenance quality and reliability processes and practices.
+Reports are prepared and provided to TIES department heads to identify the need for improvements in maintenance quality and reliability processes and practices.
 The major safety related systems that require regular maintenance inspections along with the responsible organization are described below.

-TRST preventative maintenance inspections are made in accordance with the WMATA Track Maintenance Standards; Maintenance and Inspection Manual WMATA - 1000.
+TRST preventive maintenance inspections are made in accordance with the WMATA Track Maintenance Standards; Maintenance and Inspection Manual WMATA - 1000.
 These track inspections include: